Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 client := conf.Client(oauth2.NoContext, tok)
 ~~~

-To get something that you can actually use from this do the following...
+To get something that you can actually can use from this -- for example and email address -- do the following...

 Obtaining information from the user
 -----------------------------------

 It's their API url that you need to call with the authenticated client.
-The code for that:
+The code for that is:

 ~~~go
 resp, err := client.Get("https://www.googleapis.com/oauth2/v3/userinfo")